chiaracaprasi/chiaracaprasi/README.md

 I am a junior developer.
 I believe in making a meaningful and positive impact with technology - let's connect! 🌏🌍🌎
 - 👩🏻‍💻 Associate Developer @ [REA GROUP](https://www.rea-group.com//)
-- 🐍 Currently improving my knoweledge of React and Typescript and learning Swift and SwiftUI.
+- 🐍 Currently improving my knoweledge of React and Typescript.
+- 📚 Books I'm reading are:  Code: The Hidden Language of Computer Hardware and Software and The Pragmatic Programmer.

 -  ✍️ <a href="https://medium.com/@chiaracaprasi"> Medium Profile </a>